si3/shenlab-cnvs/README.md

 bash <script> -H

-And relevant usage information will be printed to screen.
+The relevant usage information will be printed to screen.